TUAT-Novice/maprotonet/README.md

 # MAProtoNet
-Welcome to the official implementation of the interpretable 3D MRI model MAProtoNet.
+Welcome to the official implementation of MAProtoNet (Multi-scale Attentive Prototypical Network).

+MAProtoNet is an interpretable 3D MRI model for brain tumor, training on the public BraTS datasets.
+We extend the XProtoNet and MProtoNet by introducing the novel quadruplet attention layers as well as the multi-scale module.

 Please check further details from our paper "MAProtoNet: A Multi-scale Attentive Interpretable Prototypical Network for 3D Magnetic Resonance Imaging Brain Tumor Classification."

 [[Paper]]()
 [[Code]](https://github.com/TUAT-Novice/maprotonet)